Lenovo introduced innovations that push the limits of Chrome OS-powered tablets with a new 2-in-1 form factor in the IdeaPad Chromebook Duet.

 The Duet comes with 4 GB LPDDR4X of RAM and 64 or 128 GB of eMMC storage.
 I would prefer a model with more RAM to let me push my productivity limits.

 The Duets Best Buy released for preorder last month were the 64-GB model and the 128-GB model for a whopping $20 more.
 So far, no plans exist to release a Duet with additional RAM.

-The Duet is powdered by the MediaTek Helio P60T processor.
+The Duet is powered by the MediaTek Helio P60T processor.
 This is primarily a smartphone chip on steroids.
-It thrusts the Duet’s performance ahead of other devices that are powered by high-end smartphone processors.
+It thrusts Duet’s performance ahead of other devices that are powered by high-end smartphone processors.

 For example, my aging Samsung Galaxy 8+ Smartphone has 4 GB RAM and 64 GB internal storage plus a nearly maxed-out XD card.
-It is powered with a Snapdragon 835 processor.
-Though it cost just a few hundred dollars, the Duet is noticeably faster on the Internet and also more responsive than the $1,000 smartphone.
+It is powered by a Snapdragon 835 processor.
+Though it costs just a few hundred dollars, the Duet is noticeably faster on the Internet and also more responsive than the $1,000 smartphone.

-I am used to using Chromebooks with batteries that last six-to-eight hours depending on how I balance screen display and sleep mode.
+I am used to using Chromebooks with batteries that last six-to-eight hours, depending on how I balance the screen display and sleep mode.
 The Duet far exceeded that staying power.
-I routinely can use the the Duet 12 hours or more doing a variety of real work tasks that range from Web browsing, note-taking, viewing and creating documents, and reading.
+I routinely can use the Duet for 12 hours or more doing a variety of real work tasks that range from Web browsing, note-taking, viewing and creating documents, and reading.